Skip to content

 It can be used in two primary ways:

-1. Standalone Review Tool: Review and annotate code, documentation, or any text file locally without needing an external platform.
+1. Standalone Review Tool: Annotate code, documentation, or any text file locally without an external platform.

-2. AI-Assisted Plan Review: Turn your editor into a collaborative planning surface where you and your AI agent iterate on design and implementation plans, powered by the Review Mode MCP server.
+2. AI-Assisted Review: Turn your editor into a collaborative surface where you and your AI agent iterate on plans, code, or documents, powered by the Review Mode MCP server.

 Features